Ghulam Rasool Nazki

-He wrote poetry on various subjects and in poetic genres such as rubaʿi, spiritualism, moral philosophy, gazals, esthetics and in satirical genre.
+He wrote poetry on various subjects and in poetic genres such as rubaʿi, spiritualism, moral philosophy, gazals, aesthetics and in satirical genre.

 Early life and education

 He was born to Mir Ghulam Mustafa on 16 March 1910 in a spiritualism family.
 He received his initial schooling from his father Mir Ghulam Mustafa.
 At early age, he completed traditional education in religious texts, Persian and in Arabic, and later completed his intermediate schooling from a school at Bandipore.
 He later did his matriculation from the Islamia College of Science and Commerce, Srinagar.

 After completing his education, he was appointed as a language teacher at a primary school in Kupwara district when he was sixteen.
 After serving in education department, he joined Radio Kashmir Jammu in 1948 as an announcer, and later joined the All India Radio until he retired from radio broadcasting service in 1966.

 Literary career

 He began writing around 1928 while serving as a teacher at Kupwara district.
 The first Urdu classical poetry he came across was Aab-e hayat by Muhammad Husain Azad, and later he started writing verse poetic compositions in Urdu language which was first published in Urdu magazines such as Kaleem and Adb-e-Lateef, 1930s literary magazines edited by Josh Malihabadi and other literary figures of that time.
-His poetry titled Ekand Hilad Kiki Dua is recognized one of the prominent writings in Jammu and Kashmir.
+His poetry titled Ek Andhi Ladki Ki Dua is recognized one of the prominent writings in Jammu and Kashmir.

 He wrote his first volume of Urdu poetry titled Deedai Tar in 1948, leading him to become the first writer of Kashmir to write after independence.
 He later wrote Chirageraah and Mataifaqeer Urdu poetries.
 He also wrote a book on Gani Kashmiri's verses and a monograph on Dinanath Nadim, 9th century's Kashmiri poet.
 In the later years, he wrote poetry in Kashmiri language, including Nimrudnama, Awaze Dost and Kaweyenewol.